The Best Way to Level a Concrete Floor For Laminate Flooring (Must Read!)

 Does the floor have to be perfectly level for laminate?

 No, the floor does not have to be perfectly level for laminate.
-The floor needs to be level enough, so there are no visible bumps and cracks or changes in height across the span of the laminate surface.
+The floor needs to be level enough.
+So there are no visible bumps and cracks or changes in height across the span of the laminate surface.

 Read More on Laminate Floors